Arthur-Milchior/anki-copy-note/config.md

 * "current tag prefix": the prefix of tag used to relate notes, as in the [Bury related notes add-on](https://ankiweb.net/shared/info/413416269)
 * "relate copies": Add a tag to relate the original note and its copy for the [Bury related notes add-on](https://ankiweb.net/shared/info/413416269)
 * "tag prefixes": if a copied note's tag contain a prefix of this list, no prefix will be added.
 As in the [Bury related notes add-on](https://ankiweb.net/shared/info/413416269)
+* "tag for copies": A tag to add to every note which is a copy.
+This allows to differentiate it from the original one.
+Leave empty to add no tag.